If you aren’t familiar with naturally fermented beverages, you might be asking what the heck a ginger bug is and why you should make one…

-- Each day for the next five days, stir the mixture at least once and add 1 tablespoon of grated ginger root and 1 tablespoon of sugar. (note: depending on temperature, it may take up to eight days of adding sugar and ginger to create the desired culture).
+- Each day for the next five days, stir the mixture at least once and add 1 Tablespoon of grated ginger root and 1 Tablespoon of sugar.
+Depending on temperature, it may take up to eight days of adding sugar and ginger to create the desired culture.

 Do you have a pet ginger “bug” sitting on your counter?
 Will you make one?